 Analysts monitoring AS210409 can use this record to anticipate changes in reachability or routing activity.

 The primary source is the RDAP record for AS210409, which lists Nilsson with the role 'tech' and the handle THNI5-RIPE.
 A RIPEstat overview confirms that the ASN exists in the RIPE region but does not mention Nilsson by name.
-No additional registry objects—such as inetnum or maintainer—are publicly linked to his handle, and no official website, biography, or PeeringDB entry has been found to corroborate his affiliation.
+No additional registry entities—such as inetnum or maintainer—are publicly linked to his handle, and no official website, biography, or PeeringDB entry has been found to corroborate his affiliation.

 As the tech contact, Nilsson is designated to receive technical inquiries from network operators, internet registries, and abuse responders.
 This includes routing configuration reports, abuse notifications, and registry updates.
 The role is a registry designation; it does not imply that he manages routing policies, owns infrastructure, or makes binding decisions for the still-unidentified organization that holds AS210409.